auca/com.122-119/Practice_Tasks/Structured_Programming/Practice_07.md

 The checkpoint will be graded based on the output of your programs, the correctness of the structure of your repository, and the style of your code.
 You may be penalized and receive a lower grade if the printed text by your program does not match (wrong letters, additional spaces, or newlines, incorrectly computed result) the correct one.
 Please check your code and output before submitting it to GitHub or Canvas.
 Ensure the outcome of your program matches the specified output on this page.
 Do not forget to print a `\n` control sequence to go to a new line after the last message from your program.
 Format real numbers precisely to the number of decimal places specified in the sample output.
 Ensure that your code style is consistent, meaning the code is properly indented, groups of code are separated by blank lines, variable names are consistent in naming style, and describe in a compact manner the data stored in them.
 Your files and directories must be properly named as per the requirements outlined at the bottom of the page.
 Moreover, your repository should not contain additional files with unrelated code, especially within the folder designated for lab tasks.
 If you are told to use a particular function, you must base your solution on that function even if there exists a better solution without the use of it.
 Do not hesitate to contact your practice instructor on Canvas under the Discussions tab if you have any questions.

-## Problem #1: Swap Two Numbers
+## Problem #1: Dice

-Create a program that swaps two values provided by the user.
-Create a function `void swap(?)` that swaps the values of `a` and `b`.
-Figure out the parameter list for this function.
-The function should not return or print any value.
-The function should be called from the `main` function.
-The `main` function should print the values of `a` and `b` before and after the swap.
+Create a program that simulates the tosses of two six-sided dice, thrown a specified number of times.
+The program should output counters for all sums that appear during the throws.

+Use `srand` from `cstdlib` to seed the random number generator with the value of `42`.
+This ensures a predictable sequence, which will aid in the evaluation of the program through an automated script.
+Note that the examples provided below may not use `42` as the seed in `srand`, and therefore, they will produce results different from your program.

 ### Sample Input and Output

 ```
-Enter the first value: 2
-Enter the second value: 3
-Before swapping: a = 2; b = 3;
-After swapping: a = 3; b = 2;
+Enter the number of times to throw two dice: 6000
+Got 2 on the dice 166 times.
+Got 3 on the dice 338 times.
+Got 4 on the dice 475 times.
+Got 5 on the dice 629 times.
+Got 6 on the dice 831 times.
+Got 7 on the dice 1019 times.
+Got 8 on the dice 843 times.
+Got 9 on the dice 671 times.
+Got 10 on the dice 496 times.
+Got 11 on the dice 361 times.
+Got 12 on the dice 171 times.

 ```

 ## Problem #2: Number of Days

 Develop a program that calculates the number of days in a specific month for a given year.
-To structure your code efficiently, implement two functions: `int get_days_of_month(int year, int month)`, which determines the number of days in the given month and year, and `bool is_leap(int year)`, which checks if the specified year is a leap year.
+To structure your code efficiently, implement two functions: `int get_days_of_month(int year, int month)`, which returns the number of days in the specified month and year, and `bool is_leap(int year)`, that checks if the given year is a leap year.
+In the `get_days_of_month` function, use an array to look up and return the number of days, replacing the traditional selection construct.

 ### Sample Input and Output